destrixapp/docs/docs/Commands/rules.md

 ## Hyphens

-Hypehns, when used in commands, do not count.
-They are skipped, and are only displayed as a method to help the readability of commands.
+Hyphens in commands are purely for readability and do not affect the command's functionality.
 For example `/server-lock` will be parsed as `/serverlock`, and achieve the same effect.